 “I’ve never met many of my best friends.
 I’ve read them, as if all their words were letters meant for me.
 You have no idea who’s waiting for your work.
 Don’t leave them friendless.” ~Martha Beck

-There was a time — before I used a computer — when my columns and essays were written by hand in my journals, then typed into manuscripts for my editors.
-Even today, when I’m feeling stuck or blocked, the best way out is through a notebook.
+There was a time — before I used a computer — when I wrote my columns and essays in my journals, and later typed them into manuscripts for my editors.
+Even today, when I’m feeling stuck or blocked, I start scribbling random thoughts in a notebook.

 If you live in the Detroit area, please join me at the Royal Oak Public Library next week for “Write Where You Are,” an evening workshop on how to use journaling prompts to jumpstart your memoirs and personal essays.
-We’ll focus on self-exploration with simple journaling prompts that will help you recall valuable life lessons and experiences that can be used later as material for your memoirs, blog posts, or personal essays.
+The prompts will help you recall valuable life lessons and experiences that can be used as material for your memoirs, blog posts, or personal essays.

 My garden photography is featured in the Spring 2017 Gardening Issue of Your Home & Lifestyle Magazine, a publication for real estate professionals and their clients.
-The article (by Jeanine Matlow) talks about how I’ve “decorated” my garden beds with outdoor ornaments I’ve collected or received as gifts over the years.
+The article (by Detroit design journalist Jeanine Matlow) talks about how I’ve “decorated” my garden beds with outdoor ornaments I’ve collected over the years.
 I’m thrilled to see my photo blog mentioned in this lovely article, too.